|

 (5th transverse, 6th on the wavefront, or secondary) coma is minimized by

-1.2.
-The combined RMS error is smaller by a factor of 0.2.
+focus, i.e. point at which the wavefront error is minimized).
+As mentioned, the combined RMS wavefront error is smaller by a factor of 0.21

 ◄